 You’re done – congratulations!
 Stick the kettle on.
 Eat a celebratory biscuit or three.
 Nom, nom.
 Speaking of cookies, now that you’re stalking your website visitors, you need to install a Cookie Notice.

 Now you’re ready to analyse the shiz out of who’s coming to your website and how often so you can monitor just how well your website content is doing.
 Want to know more about this?
-Download the brand spanking new Shine Guide – “How to Use Google Analytics aka WTF Am I Looking At?” right here.
+Listen to the webinar I recorded all about Google Analytics right here.